What is U-CAN?

 NAICU believes there is no single learning outcomes measure - or set of measures - broad-based enough to be used across all of the types of institutions and the academic fields of study that comprise private nonprofit higher education.
 This makes it impossible to provide outcomes data with the kind of comparability that is the bedrock of U-CAN.
 We do, however, encourage U-CAN institutions to provide consumers with appropriate assessment, outcomes, and success measures through links to that sort of information on their institutional Web pages.
 How often is the site content updated?

 Data provided by participating colleges and universities are updated annually.
-The most recent update was completed in February 2013.
-The next update will began in December 2013, and all profiles updated for 2014 will be posted to the U-CAN site in late February 2014.
+The most recent update was completed in February 2015.
+The next update will began in December 2015 with all profiles updated and posted to the U-CAN site in late February 2016.
 How is U-CAN data standardized across institutions?

 Since it is important to have comparability across U-CAN profiles, participating institutions are asked to follow guidelines regarding the specific year and source for data elements.
 When consumers compare U-CAN profiles for various institutions, it is critical that they be able to view data from the same year.
 By clicking on the "?" buttons throughout an institution's profile, consumers can view drop-down boxes with details on the data sources used.
 An extensive and detailed set of directions for institutions' use in entering their data also helps assure comparability.Can a tool like U-CAN, developed by colleges and universities, be trusted to provide consumers with objective and honest information?